 You rewrote history in merging the Chromatic installation code (e.g. using GitHub’s “Squash and Merge” or “Rebase and Merge” buttons).
 Learn how to resolve

 You are using a shallow clone of your repository when running Chromatic.
 Chromatic needs access to your full git history in order to find baselines (or at least the history until the previous Chromatic build, which depends on how often you push code/run builds).
 Learn about how we use Git for baselines »

-Something else happened—perhaps a bug at our end?
-Please let us know if this is the case.
+Something else happened, perhaps a bug at our end?
+Please contact us through our in app chat if this is the case.

 We have a 25 million pixel size limit for image snapshots.
 This ensures fast and reliable performance for every build.

 If your stories are larger than this, perhaps something has gone wrong?
-Let us know if you need this limit increased by chat or email.
+Let us know if you need this limit increased via our in-app chat or email.